eng-practices

 Writing good CL descriptions

-A CL description is a public record of what change is being made and why it was made.
-It will become a permanent part of our version control history, and will possibly be read by hundreds of people other than your reviewers over the years.
+The CL description will become a permanent part of our version control history and will possibly be read by hundreds of people over the years.

 Future developers will search for your CL based on its description.
 Someone in the future might be looking for your change because of a faint memory of its relevance but without the specifics handy.
 If all the important information is in the code and not the description, it’s going to be a lot harder for them to locate your CL.